koitsu/tcecosystem-guide/content/thorchain/runepool.md

 difference: RUNEPool exposes you to multiple pools, unlike a standard LP where you are exposed to a single asset/pool.

-In reality, RUNEPool is more like a user holding multiple symmetrical LPs (i.e. dual-sided), with one for each pool that makes up RUNEPool.
-This is even covered in
-[THORChain's Medium blog post](https://medium.com/thorchain/runepool-on-thorchain-bf8fef5587d5).
+In reality, RUNEPool is more like a user holding multiple dual-sided LPs, with one for each pool that RUNEPool consists of.
+This is even covered in [THORChain's Medium blog post](https://medium.com/thorchain/runepool-on-thorchain-bf8fef5587d5).

 Regarding yield and performance: **generally speaking**, when RUNE is